-What are the best Champagnes of France?
+What are the best French Champagne brands?

 Champagne is simply a region east of Paris highlighted by its main cities of Epernay and Reims.
 Within this growing zone some of the finest sparkling wines in the world are created.
 The famed Champagne house Moet et Chandon named its legendary vintage ‘Dom Perignon’ after the inventor of champagne, a blind Benedictine monk Dom Pierre Perignon (1638-1715).
+If you are in Paris, France experience the French Wine and Champagne Tasting in Paris.

 It is important to note the great variety of styles available.
 With these various classifications for champagnes (and sparkling wines) terms to know include cuvee, which refers to the vintage; and other references to the wine’s sugar content such as brut -bone dry; extra sec -dry; sec- slightly sweet; demi-sec-slightly sweet; and doux -very sweet.
-For more info, see www.champagnes.fr

 Incidentally, the Spanish have their version of sparkling wine referred to as cava and the Italians produce both prosecco and asti spumanti.
 Heres the top 8 vintage Champagnes of France: